ome/omero-guide-orbit/docs/orbit_manual.rst

     .. image:: images/Orbit5.png

-9. We want to train a model to recognize cell nuclei and use this for segmentation.
+9. The aim is to train a model to recognize cell nuclei and use this for segmentation.

 10. Click the Model tab and then the Classes button |image5|\